4 Things to Stop Doing on your Resume Right Now

 This one feels like it flies in the face of conventional wisdom.
 After all, don’t you want to be as forthcoming—and as easy to reach—as possible?
 Yes, but in today’s world of security and privacy issues, job seekers are increasingly opting out of listing personal information on resumes.
 Not only that, but your address is not pertinent to your professional qualifications—don’t give the employer any frivolous reason to count you out based on where you live.

 While these tips are simple, they can go a long way toward helping you get that first interview or make the initial cut.
+Avoid these “resume don’ts” to improve your chances of getting to the next round.
 Don’t hurt your chances simply because of these small oversights!